-The F-15E has a wingspan of 42.8 feet, length of 63.8 feet, height 18.5 feet and weighs a whopping 37,550 pounds.
+The F-15E has a wingspan of 42.8 feet, length of 63.8 feet, a height of 18.5 feet, and weighs a whopping 37,550 pounds.
 It has a fuel capacity of 35,500 pounds and can fly up to 1,875 mph.
 Phew!
-It’s impressive to say the least.
-Oh, it’s maximum takeoff weight is 81,000 pounds when it’s full of fuel.
+It’s impressive, to say the least.
+Oh, its maximum takeoff weight is 81,000 pounds when it’s full of fuel.
 My fun facts are based on information from the Keepsake SJAFB Air Show Edition/The Goldsboro News-Argus’ Wright Times.

 Just a sweet fly-by of the KC-135 flanked by F-15E’s.
 Again, just so fun and cool to see!

-The KC-13R’s wingspan is 130 feet, 10 inches, it’s length is 136 feet, 3 inches and it can fly 530 miles per hour at 30,000 feet.
-Maximum takeoff weight is 322,500 pounds (to include up to 37 passengers, cargo and fuel) and it can transfer up to 200,000 pounds of fuel while flying!
-There is a three person crew; pilot, co-pilot and boom operator.
+The KC-13R’s wingspan is 130 feet, 10 inches, its length is 136 feet, 3 inches and it can fly 530 miles per hour at 30,000 feet.
+The maximum takeoff weight is 322,500 pounds (to include up to 37 passengers, cargo, and fuel) and it can transfer up to 200,000 pounds of fuel while flying!
+There is a three-person crew; pilot, co-pilot, and boom operator.
 Some KC-135 missions require a navigator.

-Gene Soucy, world class aerobatic pilot performing flawlessly.
+Gene Soucy, a world-class aerobatic pilot performing flawlessly.

-Tora, Tora, Tora: The Pearl Harbor commemoration show which recalls the infamous attack on the morning of December 7, 1941 by Japan.
+Tora, Tora, Tora: The Pearl Harbor commemoration show recalls the infamous attack on the morning of December 7, 1941, by Japan.
 So chilling and impressive!